Software-Improvement-Group/sigridci/docs/sigridci-integration/mendix-teamserver.md

 This document describes use cases for customers that are using the central Mendix Teamserver.

-please note: When the customer is not using the team server but they are in a "Bring Your Own Git" scenario then the below does not apply.
+please note: When the customer is not using the teamserver but they are in a "Bring Your Own Git" scenario then the below does not apply.
 Then please refer to [Mendix for GitHub](mendix-github-actions.md) or [Mendix for Gitlab](mendix-gitlab.md)

 Onboarding a new Mendix system is normaly done via [addon.mendix.com](https://addon.mendix.com).
 By default the mainline of the Mendix system will be scanned once a day.
 The scan will provide both maintainability, OSH and security findings for QSM customers.
 AQM customers will only see maintainability results.
 The onboarding will generate a status email to the user specified in the payload.

-## Trigger an QSM Onboarding of a Teamserver based app
+## Trigger a QSM Onboarding of a Teamserver based app
-In some cases customers would like to take onboarding of a team server based app in their own hands.
-Examples can be automation or bulk onboarding. or specify a specific branch.
+In some cases customers would like to take onboarding of a teamserver based app in their own hands.
+Examples can be automation or bulk onboarding or specify a specific branch.
 In those cases customers can trigger an QSM Onboarding that will add a new Mendix system to an existing Sigrid.

 ### Technical details about the required post message for onboarding a system